ByteZO/GreyBoard/README.md

 npm install
 npm run dev
 ```
-##Contributing
+## Contributing

 **Contributions are welcome!
 If you'd like to contribute to GreyBoard, please follow these steps:**

 1. Fork the repository.
-    2. Create a new branch (git checkout -b feature/improvement).
+2. Create a new branch (`git checkout -b feature/improvement`).
 3. Make your changes.
-    4. Commit your changes (git commit -am 'Add new feature').
+4. Commit your changes (`git commit -am 'Add new feature'`).
-    5. Push to the branch (git push origin feature/improvement).
+5. Push to the branch (`git push origin feature/improvement`).
 6. Create a new Pull Request.

-##Contact
+## Contact

-**For questions or support, please contact   **coder.gny@gmail.com** .
-Visit the GitHub repository to contribute or report issues.**
+**For questions or support, please contact coder.gny@gmail.com.
+Visit the [GitHub repository](https://github.com/yourusername/GreyBoard) to contribute or report issues.**